For information about TCP in general, see TCP/IP Illustrated, Volume 1 by W. Richard Stevens.

 Two values are returned by tcp-connect: an input port and an output port.
 Data can be received from the server through the input port and sent to the server through the output port.
 If the server is a Racket program, it can obtain ports to communicate to the client with tcp-accept.
 These ports are placed into the management of the current custodian (see Custodians).

 Initially, the returned input port is block-buffered, and the returned output port is block-buffered.
 Change the buffer mode using file-stream-buffer-mode.
+When a TCP output port is block-buffered, Nagle’s algorithm is disabled for the port, which corresponds to setting the TCP_NODELAY socket option.

 Both of the returned ports must be closed to terminate the TCP connection.
 When both ports are still open, closing the output port with close-output-port sends a TCP close to the server (which is seen as an end-of-file if the server reads the connection through a port).
 In contrast, tcp-abandon-port (see below) closes the output port, but does not send a TCP close until the input port is also closed.